-1 In this article, discourse connectives refer to a subset of connectives that signals discourse relations.
+1 In this paper, discourse connectives refer to a subset of connectives that signals discourse relations.

-• implement an end-to-end system that is based on this algorithm in a fully data-driven approach.
+- design a parsing algorithm that performs discourse parsing in the PDTB representation; and - implement an end-to-end system that is based on this algorithm in a fully data-driven approach.

-This system includes novel components to locate and label arguments as well as improved components from previous work.
+This system includes novel components to locate and label arguments as well as improve components from previous work.
 We also propose and present a comprehensive evaluation on the parser from both component-wise and error-cascading perspectives.
 To the best of our knowledge, this is the first parser that performs end-to-end discourse parsing in the PDTB style.
-The demo and source code of the parser have been released online2 (Lin et al. 2010).
+The demo and source codes of the parser have been released online2 (Lin, Ng and Kan 2010).

-2 Related Work
+2 Related work

 Many discourse frameworks have been proposed in the literature of discourse modeling.
-Among them, there are the cohesive devices described by Halliday and Hasan (1976), Hobbs' inventory of coherence relations based on abductive reasoning (Hobbs 1985), the Rhetorical Structure Theory (RST) proposed by Mann and Thompson (1988), Grosz and Sidner (1986)'s models which aim to associate speakers' intentions with their focus of attention in discourse, the Linguistic Discourse Model (LDM) proposed by (Polanyi and Scha 1984; Scha and Polanyi 1988), the Lexicalized Tree Adjoining Grammar for Discourse (D-LTAG) by (Webber and Joshi 1998; Webber 2004; Forbes et al. 2003), the Segmented Discourse Representation Theory (SDRT) by Asher and Lascarides (2003) which provides a logically precise dynamic semantic interpretation, and the discourse model that associates discourse relations in a graph structure (Wolf and Gibson 2005).
+Among them, there are the cohesive devices described by Halliday and Hasan (1976), Hobbs' inventory of coherence relations based on abductive reasoning (Hobbs 1985), the Rhetorical Structure Theory (RST) proposed by Grosz and Sidner (1986) and Mann and Thompson's (1988) models, which aim to associate speakers' intentions with their focus of attention in discourse, the Linguistic Discourse Model (LDM) proposed by Polanyi and Scha (1984) and Scha and Polanyi (1988), the Lexicalized Tree Adjoining Grammar for Discourse (D-LTAG) by Webber and Joshi (1998), Forbes et al. (2003), and Webber (2004), the Segmented Discourse Representation Theory (SDRT) by Asher and Lascarides (2003), which provides a logically precise dynamic semantic interpretation, and the discourse model that associates discourse relations in a graph structure (Wolf and Gibson 2005).
 In the following, we will review a number of automatic systems that are based on these discourse frameworks.
-Readers are referred to (Webber et al. 2011) for a more complete review on discourse frameworks, algorithms for discourse structures, and discourse applications in language technology.
+Readers are referred to Webber, Egg and Kordoni (2011) for a more complete review on discourse frameworks, algorithms for discourse structures, and discourse applications in language technology.

-Mann and Thompson (1988) proposed Rhetorical Structure Theory (RST) which takes a nucleus-satellite view on rhetorical relations, in which the satellite text span plays a subordinate role to the main nucleus.
+Mann and Thompson (1988) proposed RST which takes a nucleus-satellite view on rhetorical relations, in which the satellite text span plays a subordinate role to the main nucleus.
 RST defines a set of rhetorical relations as well as discourse schemas for the structural constituency arrangements of text.
 As the RST schemas are recursive, they enable the embedding of relations, leading to a tree structure of the text.
 RST falls into the category that associates discourse relations with text structures.

 Marcu (1997) formalized an algorithm to automatically parse an unrestricted text into its discourse tree using the RST framework.
-He made use of cue phrases to split a sentence into elementary discourse units (edus), designed algorithms that are able to recognize discourse relations with or without the signals of cue phrases, and proposed four algorithms for determining the valid discourse tree given the relations of adjacent edus.
+He made use of cue phrases to split a sentence into elementary discourse units (edus), designed algorithms that are able to recognize discourse relations with or without the signals of cue phrases, and proposed four algorithms for determining the valid discourse tree giving the relations of adjacent edus.